ksjhe/CDC-Physical-Activity-Regression-Analysis/README.md

-Since we are primarily concerned with the predictive power of each model and since adding interaction terms affects the bias-variance tradeoff of the model we compare these models using AIC values.
+Due to the fact that we are primarily concerned with the predictive power of each model and since adding interaction terms affects the bias-variance tradeoff, we compare these models using AIC values.

 |Model| AIC |
 |-----|-----|